konfiger/konfiger-jvm/README.md

 ### Annotation

-A more cleaner way to map an entry key to a field in an object is to use the KonfigerValue anotation.
+A more cleaner way to map an entry key to a field in an object is to use the KonfigerKey anotation.
 The annotation accept the key value to map to the field in konfiger.

 The annotation is used for lookup when resolving or disolving an object and when changing the value of the field by updating it in konfiger.
 In short the anotation value is used to lookup the field instead of the verbose `matchGetKey` and `matchPutKey` methods.